exoscale/terms/dpa-previous.markdown

 ## 7. Processors

-Exoscale maintains a list of its sub-Processors at [https://www.exoscale.com/privacy/#data-processors](https://www.exoscale.com/privacy/#data-processors).
+Exoscale maintains a list of its sub-Processors per Service at [https://www.exoscale.com/privacy/#data-processors](https://www.exoscale.com/privacy/#data-processors).
 Exoscale informs the Client of any intended changes concerning the addition or replacement of other Processors at least 30 days in advance.
-Exoscale makes sure Data Processing Addendums are in place with its sub-Processors to ensure compliance with the GDPR.
+Exoscale makes sure Data Processing Addendums are in place with its sub-Processors to ensure compliance with the GDPR and our security/data protection policies.
 If the Client objects the addition or replacement of a sub-Processor, they may terminate the services as described in the T&C.

 ## 8. Data Subject Rights